symfony/symfony-docs/reference/constraints/CardScheme.rst

 **type**: ``mixed`` [:ref:`default option<validation-default-option>`]

-This option is required and represents the name of the number scheme used to validate the credit card number.
-It can either be a String or an Array.
+This option is required and represents the name of the number scheme used to validate the credit card number, it can either be a string or an array.
 Valid values are:

 * ``AMEX``